 We use the information that we collect about you for these purposes:

-- as otherwise described to you at the point of collection or pursuant to your consent
+• and as otherwise described to you at the point of collection or pursuant to your consent.;

-We also do research on our users’ demographics, interests, and behavior to help us publish NEWSWEEK Magazine and operate our services, for other business purposes, and in connection with our display of advertising (which we describe below).
-This research is based on the information you provide to us including upon registration, on order forms, during a promotion, in surveys, and on your use of our services.
+We also do research on our users’ demographics, interests, and behavior to help us operate our Services, for other business purposes, and in connection with our display of advertising (which we describe below).
+This research is based on the information you provide to us including upon registration during a promotion, in surveys, and on your use of our Services.

 With whom do you share this information?